 #7 Invest in a high-speed Internet connection to avoid long loading times when you’re online working with your hotel images, processing bookings, or monitoring bookings.
 Your guests will also be thankful for the high-quality connection.

 #8 Find your time of day for getting office work done.
 Instead of just sticking to conventional office hours, identify what time of day you work best and schedule your main to-do’s, such as updating your online hotel profiles, then.

-#9 Have an in-room “cheat-sheet” or “A to Z” book that answers your travellers’ most common questions before they come to the front desk to ask them.
+#9 Have an in-room “cheat-sheet” or “A to Z” book that answers your travelers’ most common questions before they come to the front desk to ask them.
 Include Wi-Fi connectivity details and breakfast information.
 Have a pool?
 Include the hours of accessibility.
 Want to go the extra mile?
 Let guests know what is nearby in terms of food, drink, and unique attractions.

 #10 Encourage guest reviews via in-room and in-lobby signage.
 This will save you time, as you’ll no longer have to send individual emails to see an increase in feedback online.
-If you’re good at what you do, this will help you improve your hotel’s online reputation and encourage more bookings, as seeing recent reviews helps travellers feel confident about their hotel choice.
+If you’re good at what you do, this will help you improve your hotel’s online reputation and encourage more bookings, as seeing recent reviews helps travelers feel confident about their hotel choice.

 How do you organize your day-to-day activities?
 Let us know in the comments below.